smartboxchannel/Plant-Watering-Sensor-Zigbee/README.md

 ### How to configure:

-1.Open configuration.yaml in the editor.
+1. Open configuration.yaml in the editor.
-2.Find the friendly_name of your device.
+2. Find the friendly_name of your device.
-3.For example to add a temperature calibration you need to add the string temperature_calibration: 5.
+3. For example to add a temperature calibration you need to add the string temperature_calibration: 5.

 All configuration parameters are described in the Options section ( https://www.zigbee2mqtt.io/devices/EFEKTA_PWS.html )